Sandip-SK/Customer-Churn-Prediction-Using-Data-Mining/README.md

 ### Testing the Model
 The y_pred is compared with the y_test array and an accuracy is estimated based on this comparision.

+### K-Fold Cross Validation
+Cross validation od the training accuracies is performed and their mean is calculated as well as Standard Deviation between accuracies is calculated.

+### Hyperparameters
+All the parameters of the attributes are tested to get the best model parameters.

 ### Visualising Results
 Yet to be Completed!